karmic64/KokonoePlayer/README.md

 # KokonoePlayer

 KokonoePlayer is a DefleMask/Furnace-compatible music routine for the Sega Genesis/Mega Drive.
-It supports almost all effects, both regular and extended channel 3 mode, samples, and a decent chunk of the Furnace compatibility flags.
+It supports almost all effects, both regular and extended channel 3 mode, samples, and a couple of the Furnace compatibility flags.
 The main player logic runs on the 68000, with the Z80 being entirely relegated to sample playback.
 It was especially designed for games, and thus supports multiple "song slots" to allow simultaneous music and sound effects.

 Unlike practically all existing Genesis sound drivers out there, this is not just a VGM player, it's a real player with real sequenced music data.
 This means the player will take more CPU time than a VGM player, but it can save a lot of space in your ROM.
 If CPU time is an issue, a Z80-only variant with decreased sample quality is planned, but not ready yet.